mendix/docs/content/en/docs/refguide/java-programming/managed-dependencies.md

 ## 2 Adding or Updating Managed Dependencies

 You can specify Java dependencies through the module settings of each module.
-For each module, you can configure your dependencies on the **Java Dependencies** tab of [**Module settings**](/refguide/module-settings/).
+For each module, you can configure your dependencies on the **Java Dependencies** tab of [Module settings](/refguide/module-settings/).

 {{< figure src="/attachments/refguide/java-programming/managed-dependencies/module-settings.png" >}}